 If you scroll back up to the word cloud, you will notice that there are some happiness factors that sound very negative.
 Some examples of clear negative happiness factors:

-By studying actual data on happiness, I found out that the biggest factors responsible for my happiness are love, relaxing and exercising.
-It is obviously very unlikely for you to share the exact same results!
+By studying my data on happiness, I found out that the biggest factors responsible for my happiness are love, relaxing and exercising.
 The simple truth remains that what makes me happy does not necessarily make you happy as well.
 Our happiness definition is as unique as we are ourselves!

 Therefore, I’d love to hear more about your factors of happiness.
 What makes you the happiest?
 Let me know in the comments!